 Coffee in Turkish Culture

 There is no ritual more important in any culture than marriage.
 It is a way to improve ones standing and situation in society after all.
-Every prospective bride is tested by the way she makes coffee.
+Every prospective bride is tested by the way she makes coffee in Turkish culture.
 Some brides are known to have substituted salt for the sugar in order to avoid an unwanted marriage or just as a joke to remember and tell to their grandkids for later years.

 It was also considered an insult to spill the coffee, even just a little on to the saucer so a reluctant bride would sometimes find a way to spill coffee, not just on the saucer but on the guests.
 That usually ended the marriage talks.